pretix/pretix-docs/docs/guides/products/index.md

 ## Troubleshooting

-### A product does not appear in the ticket shop
+### A product does not show up in the ticket shop

-**Problem:** You have created a product, but your shop is not displaying it.
+**Problem:** You have created a product, but it does not show up in your shop.

 **Solution:** This can have a variety of reasons.
 Perform the following checks:

  1. The product may be inactive.
  In order to resolve this, navigate to :navpath:Your event → :fa3-ticket: Products → Products:.
- Edit the product that is not appearing in your shop.
+ Edit the product that is not showing up in your shop.
  On the :btn:General: tab, verify that the box next to "Active" is checked.

 !!!
 Note